1. LICENSE GRANT AND RESTRICTIONS

 8. PROFESSIONAL SERVICES

 8.1 Professional Services and Work for Hire.
-The Company does not provide any custom deliverables or services under this Agreement or any Pro Services agreement that would qualify as a work for hire.
+The Company does not provide any custom deliverables or services under this Agreement or any Professional Services agreement that would qualify as a work for hire.

 8.2 Performance.
-The Company represents and warrants that the Pro Services will be provided in a professional and workmanlike manner consistent with the standards in the industry for similar services.
-All Pro Services will be performed remotely from the Company offices unless otherwise specified in writing.
+The Company represents and warrants that any professional services will be provided in a professional and workmanlike manner consistent with the standards in the industry for similar services.
+All professional services will be performed remotely from the Company offices unless otherwise specified in writing in an Order Form.

 9. ARBITRATION, FORUM AND GOVERNING LAW.
 Any claim, dispute or controversy of whatever nature (“Claim”) arising out of or relating to this Agreement shall be resolved by binding arbitration.
 The arbitration shall be conducted by a single arbitrator selected from and administered by the San Francisco, California office of JAMS, in accordance with its Comprehensive Arbitration Rules.
 The parties agree that all proceedings prior to the final arbitration hearing shall be handled via email, telephone or videoconference, but the final arbitration hearing shall be held in San Francisco, California.
 This Agreement shall be governed by California law.
 The United Nations Convention on Contracts for the International Sale of Goods shall not apply to this Agreement.
 Each party shall bear its own attorneys’ fees and costs arising out of the arbitration, and shall pay an equal share of the fees and costs of the Arbitrator and JAMS.
 Judgment on the award may be entered by any court of competent jurisdiction.